agneshew/agneshew/README.md

 Currently, I am expanding my knowledge of programming in Java and learning the React framework.

-I created the Library as the first application 📕📗📘📙
+My last app is Booking App - it can be use to book working place - current office and current desk.
+In pandemic and hybrid work time it is the best app 🙂💼💻

+My previous ones app was made in Java.
+The bigger one:
-Its task is to store information about the books and their borrowings in the database.
+1. Library - its task is to store information about the books and their borrowings in the database.

-This application has Java backend and Angular frontend.

-I am currently working on the animal helper application and I make applications as part of my professional work - in Java and React.
+📕📗📘📙
+2. Tasks - its task is to store and add tasks to Trello